 Moving Farther Up North

 Travel a little farther up the road and you’ll soon enter North Louisiana.
-This region of the state is often misconstrued as culturally “boring” as compared to South Louisiana, but this couldn’t be further from the truth!
-North Louisiana does participate in traditions including Cajun and Creole cuisine and music, but these are often blended with other traditions and cultures of earlier settlers.
+This region of the state is often misconstrued as culturally “boring” as compared to South Louisiana.
+This couldn’t be further from the truth!
+North Louisiana does participate in traditions including Cajun and Creole cuisine and music.
+However, Cajun and Creole are often blended with other traditions and cultures of earlier settlers.

 Parts of North Louisiana are even more culturally diverse, such as Shreveport–which includes large numbers of descendants of Italian, German, Lebanese, and Jewish immigrants.
-Likewise, the city of Minden was founded by German immigrants in 1824, and their culture includes German-inspired food, clothing, and dances.
+Likewise, German immigrants founded the city of Minden in 1824.
+Minden’s culture includes German-inspired food, clothing, and dances.

 Both Central and North Louisiana share something else in common with South Louisiana – lots of festivals.
-You’ll find celebrations of many cultures, music and art including the Northeast Louisiana Celtic Festival, Oktoberfest, Folk Art Fest, Red River Revel Arts Festival, Shreveport Blues Festival, West Monroe Local Music Festival, Bayouval Music Festival, and Cane River Zydeco Festival, just to name a few.
+You’ll find celebrations of many cultures, music and art.
+These include the Northeast Louisiana Celtic Festival, Oktoberfest, Red River Revel Arts Festival, Shreveport Blues Festival, just to name a few.

-The region’s food festivals illustrate some of the culinary differences between north and south Louisiana and include the Natchitoches Meat Pie Festival, Louisiana Peach Festival, Taco & Margarita Festival and the Louisiana Chicken Festival.
+The region’s food festivals illustrate some of the culinary differences between north and south Louisiana.
+They include the Natchitoches Meat Pie Festival, Louisiana Peach Festival, Taco & Margarita Festival and the Louisiana Chicken Festival.

 Diving into the Gumbo of North Louisiana

 As mentioned earlier, gumbo is indeed a popular dish in Central and North Louisiana–both in restaurants and with home cooks.
-Although it may not be as prevalent as in the southern part of the state, people in this region do embrace this quintessential Louisiana dish.
+It may not be as prevalent as in southern Louisiana, but people in this region do embrace the quintessential Louisiana dish.

-The two basic types of gumbo are the same in this region as in Cajun Country and the New Orleans area–Cajun gumbo and Creole gumbo.
+The two basic types of gumbo are the same in this region as in south Louisiana–Cajun gumbo and Creole gumbo.
 The Cajun variety uses a very dark roux, which creates a rich, nutty broth.
-This is then flavored with the “holy trinity” of onion, bell pepper and celery.
-For protein, common choices are smoked sausage, chicken or other poultry, red meat, wild game, or seafood.
+The “holy trinity,” of onions, bell peppers and celery flavor the dish.

-Chicken and sausage gumbo and seafood gumbo are two widely popular options, which are also found elsewhere in the state.
+Found almost everywhere in the state, chicken and sausage gumbo and seafood gumbo are widely popular options.
 There are two good reasons why these types of gumbo are so prevalent everywhere in Louisiana.

-First, it’s because they are the most basic versions of gumbo–tried and true, simple, delicious, and passed down through generations since gumbo was first made.
-Secondly, it’s because the ingredients for these gumbos were the most readily available to Cajuns, Creoles, and everyone populating Louisiana in the early 1800s.
+These two versions are traditional, tried and true, and passed down through generations.
+Secondly, the ingredients for these gumbos were the most readily available to the people populating Louisiana in the early 1800s.

-When it comes to more innovative versions of gumbo, these can be found mostly at restaurants throughout Central and North Louisiana.
-A few interesting examples include smoked ham and black-eyed pea gumbo topped with collard green pesto, chicken and boudin, roasted stuffed boneless quail with oysters and andouille, and roasted duck with black-eye peas and tasso.
+More innovative versions of gumbo can be found in restaurants throughout Central and North Louisiana.
+Some interesting examples include smoked ham and black-eyed pea gumbo topped with collard green pesto and roasted duck, black-eye peas and tasso.

-Granted, there’s really no right or wrong way to make a gumbo, and people who live in these regions often experiment with their own recipes just like residents in the south.
-These are just some examples about both common and unusual recipes in North Louisiana that may stand out if you’re ever passing through.
+There’s really no right or wrong way to make a gumbo.
+People who live in these regions often experiment with their own recipes just like residents in the south.

 Going North for Gumbo

 The next time you’re craving gumbo, you may want to consider taking a little trip north of I-10.
-There are hundreds of great restaurants in Central and North Louisiana that offer their own takes on Louisiana’s most famous dish.
-Of course, trying to create different styles of gumbo in your own kitchen is also a fun (and tasty) way to learn more about this Louisiana classic, too.
+There are hundreds of great restaurants in Central and North Louisiana that offer their own takes on the dish.
+Of course, trying to create different styles of gumbo in your own kitchen is also a fun way to learn more about this Louisiana classic, too.